yalexhwang/atlas-labmdas/README.md

 * PUT - /trade/{tradeId}

 ### What to do next
-- Update schema: expriation to 'date'
 - Add authorization
-- Buy domain name
+- Set up domain name